abuseofnotation/humane-tech/_chapters/01-tech-under-capitalism.md

 This is an attempt to trace the emergence of non-humane technologies in the context of capitalism.
 When I talk about capitalism, I won't be talking just about the *political system* and its characteristics such as the practice of free trade, the idea that the market regulates itself etc. Rather, I will talk about the *social structure* which enables this system to exist (talking about just the political system in isolation would be incomplete and, in most cases, decebtful.)

 What does that have to do with technology?
 We will see later (much later, you'll have to read the whole chapter.)
-But also note *that social structures are also technologies*.
-And very important ones at that.
+But also note *that social structures are also technologies*, and very important ones at that.

 <!--more-->